naeglinghaff/CV/README.md

 *(That aren't written in code)*

 * Reading – as a former English student, this one's probably not that surprising.
 I’ve recently finished Jean Paul Sartre’s “The Age of Reason” which  was a barrel of laughs.
-* Art – Painting and cross stitching are my current obsessions.
+* Art – painting and cross stitching are my current obsessions.
-* Singing – Performed at All Points East and at The Roundhouse in London.
+* Singing – performed at All Points East and at The Roundhouse in London.
 * Games - okay some of these are written in code, but I also like board games.

 Over the years I’ve also been obsessed with bellydancing, fencing, weightlifting, yoga, pilates, curling, netball and dodgeball.